J4ck3LSyN-Gen2/Cruxable/README.md

 6. Pushes update to all connected browsers via SSE

 ### Telegram Bot (Two-Way)
-CrucixExpanded doubles as an interactive Telegram bot.
+cruxable doubles as an interactive Telegram bot.
 Beyond sending alerts, it responds to commands directly from your chat:

 | Command | What It Does |
 |---------|-------------|